 Inclement weather may force cancellation of bussing.
 During such times, every effort will be made to have announcements broadcasted the preceding evening or before 6:30 a.m. on the same day.
-The GSACRD Administrative Procedure 132 http://www.gsacrd.ab.ca/download/9123 outlines the complete guidelines for inclement weather.
-Any cancellations will be broadcast on the GSACRD Website and on AM Radio Channels: 630, 740, 790, 880, 1260 FM Radio Channels: 91.7, 92.5, 96.3, 97.3, 100.3, 103.9, 104.9 Television Stations: Global, CityTV, CTV.
-Every effort will be made to have local school personnel report to school in the event of inclement weather to ensure that students who show up for school are safe.
+The GSACRD Administrative Procedure 132 outlines the complete guidelines for inclement weather.
+Any cancellations will be broadcast on the GSACRD Website.